Pope Francis issues guidance further restricting Latin Mass

-Pope Francis greets faithful as he leaves after leading a Holy Mass at the GSP Stadium in Nicosia, Cyprus in December.
-On Saturday, the Vatican issued guidance on the controversial use of Latin Mass.
-Photo by Katia Christodoulou/EPA
+Pope Francis greets faithful as he leaves after leading Mass at the GSP Stadium in Nicosia, Cyprus, on December 3.
+The Vatican Saturday issued guidance on the controversial use of Latin Mass.
+File Photo by Katia Christodoulou/EPA-EFE

 Dec.
-18 (UPI) -- Pope Francis recommitted to his earlier restrictions on celebrating the traditional Latin Mass, which has become a fault line in the church.
+18 (UPI) -- Pope Francis on Saturday recommitted to his earlier restrictions on celebrating the traditional Latin Mass, which has become a fault line in the Catholic Church.

-The latest move to rein in Latin Mass came in a response published Saturday to questions raised by local churches over Francis' July decree banning the practice favored by many more traditional Catholics.
+The latest move to rein in Latin Mass came in a Papal response to questions raised by local churches over Francis' July decree banning the practice favored by many more traditional Catholics.

 In a significant reversal from his predecessor, Francis' decree only allows Latin Mass to be performed with the approval of local bishops and the Vatican.
 Latin Mass emphasizes more traditional theology than modern Mass, which is given in the local language.